Best French Toast Recipe

 Make the egg/milk mixture

-Using a rectangular baking dish (pictured above) to dip the bread into the egg mixture allows you to evenly soak two pieces of bread at the same time, which is a huge time saver when making this recipe.
+Using a rectangular baking dish (pictured below) to dip the bread into the egg mixture allows you to evenly soak two pieces of bread at the same time, which is a huge time saver when making this recipe.

+Now it’s time to soak the bread and cook the french toast!
 I recommend soaking the bread for 10-15 seconds on each side.
 This varies tremendously with the texture of the bread you choose.
 A light and airy brioche needs to soak for less time than a hearty sourdough.

 1. I can cook large batches at a time when using a large griddle.